-Mr. Speaker,

-When I presented the Railway Budget for 1977-78, I had made some promises and assurances.
+THE MINISTER OF RAILWAYS (PROF. MADHU DANDAVATE): Mr. Speaker, when I presented the Railway Budget for 1977-78, I had made some promises and assurances.
 I now rise to place before the House an account of the performance of the Indian Railways during the current year and the Annual Financial Statement showing the estimated receipts and expenditure for the year 1978-79.
-The House may judge the Railways' performance against the background of the promises made in the last budget.
+The House may the Railways' performance against the background of the promises made in the last budget.

-2. While presenting the budget for 1977-78 in June last year, I had informed the House that I had broad-based discussions with various organisations representing a cross-section of the rail-users and employees on the subject of improving the performance of the Railways.
-As a result of these discussions, I have been able to introduce several measures to streamline the administrative machinery of the Railways, improve the financial performance and provide better amenities and facilities to the travelling public, particularly the second class passengers.
+budget for While presenting the 1977-78 in June last year, I had informed the House that I had broad-based discussions with various organisations representing a cross-section of the rail-users and employees on the subject of improving the performance of the Railways....